fs-kanayama/reactlandia-bolerplate-lite/README.md

 ## How to

   Node.js >= 8 and npm >= 6 are assumed to be available on your machine.
+If they aren't, check out for example [nvm(https://github.com/creationix/nvm) and [nvm-windows](https://github.com/coreybutler/nvm-windows).

   Install dependencies: